I offer counselling and psychotherapy to individuals and couples.

 I do use approaches which focus on the cognitive areas of the brain such as CBT and coaching as well as paying constant attention to the physical body which holds many keys to access unconscious material.
 To get access to those emotions stuck in the body I might work with creative imagination, breath, sand tray and dreams.

 Paying mindful attention to the breath is extremely important as it enables the mind to slow down and find easier ways to deal with anxiety and stress.

-A special area of interest is trauma.
-Not only major traumas people suffer in life but also what is known as developmental trauma, beliefs about ourselves and a set of defence mechanisms we develop as a result of childhood experiences of trauma.
-Some are more painful and difficult than others yet most of us endure trauma to different extents as part of the process of growing up.
+A special area of interest and work is trauma.
+Not only major traumas people suffer in life but also what is known as developmental trauma.
+I work with people to identify the beliefs they internalized about themselves and the congruent set of defence mechanisms developed as a result of childhood experiences.
+Some are more painful and difficult than others, yet most of us endure trauma to different extents as part of the process of growing up.
 I work alongside clients to identify, understand and find empathy for the helpful and unhelpful habits they have developed to protect themselves from painful experiences.

 Another special area of interest is anger.
 Anger is a very strong emotion which can feel overwhelming.
 Some people are explosive with it and some might pretend it isn't there.
-I support people to get to know their anger and start living comfortably with it, to stop it causing unnecessary pain.
+I support people to get to know their anger and learn what it is trying to communicate.

 I also work with the anger which arise in people as they become parents.
 I facilitate parents to navigate the incredible challenges they face and support them in becoming aware of the potential for personal growth that raising children offers.

 - Post Laurea Diploma in Counselling and Psychotherapy from CCPE (Centre for Counselling and Psychotherapy Education)